Versioning overview#

 Copy mode

-Versioning of Embedded Items#
+Versioning of embedded items#

 It is possible to embed items in the description text of a document or document section.
-Items referenced in this way should be implicitly or not at all versioned (see “Versioning of Items”).
+Items referenced in this way should be versioned implicitly or not at all (see “Versioning of items”).